ktelep/NTNX_Scripts/pulse_fix/readme.md

 Patch process:

-1. Copy the .diff file in this repo to each CVM via SCP or WinSCP to /home/nutanix
+1. Copy the appropriate .diff file in this repo to each CVM via SCP or WinSCP to /home/nutanix (Note, the patch file is different for 6.8)
 2. Open an ssh session to the CVM as the 'nutanix' user
 3. Confirm the Pulse SMTP is failed or disabled

 ```
 nutanix@NTNX-94e510df-A-CVM$ ncli pulse-config ls